Good News Club v. Milford Central School: Majority opinion

-"Milford has opened its limited public forum to activities that serve a variety of purposes, including events pertaining to the welfare of the community."
+The Court found that the exclusion of the Good News club was based solely on its religious nature.
 Milford had asserted before the Second Circuit that it would have allowed a public group to use Aesop's fables to impart moral values to children.
 Milford also allowed the Boy Scouts to "influence a boy's character, development, and spiritual growth".
 Likewise, the Good News Club also sought to teach moral values to children, albeit from an explicitly Christian viewpoint.